Medicinal Plant Lexicon

 Constituents of the herbal drug

-As a gum resin, myrrh is an alcohol-soluble fraction (diterpene and triterpene) and a water-soluble gum fraction made from carbohydrates; the pleasant scent comes from the essential oil.
+Myrrh is a gum resin consisting of an alcohol-soluble resin fraction (diterpene and triterpene acids) and a water-soluble gum fraction of carbohydrates.
+The pleasant scent is caused by its essential oil.

 Quality of the drug